Leaderboard

 1 point

-The very next day, you can see Sanchez's argument playing out in real time.
+12. The very next day, you can see Sanchez's argument playing out in real time.
 And Maggie Haberman, one of the most visible & important media voices in the Trump era, still refuses to call them lies.
 Trump is just flat lying.
 There is no other explanation, and he's burned any benefit of the doubt long ago it's an honest mistake.
-He's lying for political benefit to turn people towards him and against the media, as he's done since day 1.1 point
+He's lying for political benefit to turn people towards him and against the media, as he's done since day 1.

 1 point